-Responding to the spread of radicalisation in the Western Balkans and South Asia, Women without Borders (WwB) as part of its international ‘MotherSchools 2020’ project currently is implementing MotherSchools in Montenegro, Kosovo, Macedonia, and Bangladesh.
-Building on its successful roll-out across thirteen countries to date, the programme has been refined to reach additional countries that demand immediate attention.
+Responding to the spread of radicalisation in the Western Balkans, Women without Borders (WwB) as part of its international ‘MotherSchools 2020’ project implemented MotherSchools in Montenegro, Kosovo, Macedonia, and Bangladesh.
+The Montenegro roll-out welcomed mothers to the global MotherSchools community and advanced their self-confidence and competence levels as the basis and first step on the road to becoming role model security allies in their homes and communities.
 WwB’s growing Parenting for Peace movement builds resilience in homes and communities that are vulnerable to violent extremism and heightens global awareness of mothers as changemakers and agents of prevention.

 In the Western Balkans, messages of religious militancy have resonated profoundly with vulnerable youth populations and gained considerable traction in isolated communities over the past decade.
 Areas with high concentrations of Albanian-speaking adolescents and young adults have been particularly susceptible to past recruitment efforts by ISIS.
 Violent extremist groups have taken advantage of voids in and pressures on identities that have been and continue to be shaped by struggles with the lingering legacies of violent conflict and a history of shifting geopolitical circumstance.
 Since recruiters have immersed themselves in and paid particular attention the region’s complex social-political makeup to effectively target and radicalise vulnerable youth, its countries boast some of Europe’s highest per capita rate of individuals who left to fight in Iraq and Syria.
 The recent wave of returnees threatens to introduce new toxic ideologies, exacerbate the issue in already affected areas, and bring violent extremism into other communities across the region.